Table Of Contents

 2. Microsoft Cost Management for Azure – Native cost management tool

 Microsoft Cost Management comprises free Azure cost management tools available via the Azure portal.
-It summarizes the total costs of Azure services you use and your Azure Marketplace products’ charges.
-The solution also generates cost data analysis and reports for the Azure cloud (no additional cost) as well as AWS spending (costs 1% of AWS managed spend).
+It summarizes the total costs of Azure services you use and the charges for your Azure Marketplace products.
+The solution also generates cost data analysis and reports for the Azure cloud (no additional cost) and AWS spending (costs 1% of AWS managed spend).

 Azure Cost Management runs continuously after you enable it, monitoring your resources and generating continuous reports.
 You can analyze historic cloud usage patterns, identify expense trends, and predict future costs.
-Further, it displays costs on a daily, monthly, or annual basis, providing insights into trends, anomalies, and optimization opportunities.
+Further, it displays costs daily, monthly, or annually, providing insights into trends, anomalies, and optimization opportunities.

 Since this data comes directly from Azure, it shows the actual units the cloud provider uses to calculate your Azure bill.